Resources for water system operators

 - tap water quality

 The Drinking Water Protection Regulation requires all small water system operators to have an emergency response plan in case of an emergency that might pose a health threat.
-Emergency Response Planning for Small Waterworks Systems (PDF, 317KB) will help operators develop their own emergency response plan.
+Emergency Response and Contingency Planning for Small Water Systems (PDF, 568KB) will help operators develop their own emergency response plan.

 The B.C.
 Drinking Water Protection Regulation under section 5(2) states: “For the purposes of section 6(b) of the Act, drinking water from a water supply system must be disinfected by a water supplier if the water originates from (a) surface water, or (b) ground water that, in the opinion of a Drinking Water Officer, is at risk of containing pathogens.”

-The Guidance Document for Determining Ground Water at Risk of Containing Pathogens (GARP), Version 2, November 2015 (PDF, 708KB) has been developed to help drinking water officers determine if water being drawn from a ground water source is at risk of containing pathogens.
-It is also intended to be used by water suppliers, professional engineers and geoscientists in investigating and assessing situations where ground water may be at risk of containing pathogen
+The Guidance Document for Determining Ground Water at Risk of Containing Pathogens (GARP), Version 3, September 2017 (PDF, 708KB) has been developed to help drinking water officers determine if water being drawn from a ground water source is at risk of containing pathogens.
+It is also intended to be used by water suppliers, professional engineers and geoscientists in investigating and assessing situations where ground water may be at risk of containing pathogen.

 Safe Water Supply: Vital to your Health (PDF, 184KB) is intended to help British Columbians understand the importance of safe water supply systems (e.g., private wells).
 It provides information on the risks, operation and basic components of private and public small water systems, as well as how to maintain safe water quality in existing systems.

-The Small Water System Guidebook (PDF, 3.0MB) provides advice to help water suppliers of small water systems achieve compliance with the legislation.
+The Small Water System Guidebook (PDF, 568KB) provides advice to help water suppliers of small water systems achieve compliance with the legislation and the new Water Sustainability Act.
 Essentially, it is a collection of facts, instructions and tips for water supply systems serving up to 500 people.
 It describes the components of a small water system from source to tap, regulatory requirements, treatment objectives and more.
 It will help owners and operators of small water systems: